-As of March 31, 2024, we held JPY 457.8 billion in cash and cash equivalents on hand, of which JPY 107.8 billion was cash temporarily held on behalf of third parties related to vaccine operations and a trade receivables sales program.
-In addition, Takeda had access to JPY 700.0 billion in an undrawn bank commitment line.
+As of March 31, 2025, we held JPY 385.1 billion in cash and cash equivalents on hand, of which JPY 105.8 billion was cash temporarily held on behalf of third parties related to vaccine operations and a trade receivables sales program.
+Takeda had access to JPY 700.0 billion in an undrawn bank commitment line.
+In addition, we held JPY 79.3 billion of U.S. Treasury Marketable Securities (U.S. Treasuries) classified as Level 1 in the fair value hierarchy.
+Total liquidity available therefore was JPY 1,058.7 billion.
 We believe that working capital is sufficient for our current business requirements.
 Furthermore, we continually seek to ensure that our level of liquidity and access to capital market funding continues to be maintained to successfully support our business operations.